+Byju's has emerged as a prominent player in this layoff trend.
 Byju's made an official announcement in June 2023 that they would be laying off more than 1000 employees across different divisions.
 This was followed by an additional 400 job losses in August of the same year.3 News surfaced regarding employees experiencing significant delays in payment and unresolved outstanding payments, further emphasizing the challenges of managing the workforce during organizational transformation.^{7, 3}